zpenoyre/SEDBuilder/README.md

 # README #

-`spectracles` is an MIT-licensed Python code that collects VizieR-tabulated photometric data points for any object with a 2MASS ID and uses them to make an SED.
+`spectracles` is an MIT-licensed Python code that collects VizieR and IRSA-tabulated photometric data points for any object with a 2MASS ID and uses them to make an SED.
+It contains SEDs for hundreds of example stars and YSOs in Taurus, Ophiuchus and Chamaeleon.
+It allows users to quickly access new photometric data, in the form of easy to use astropy tables, as well as to store and supplement that data.

-I'm immediately sorry for the name.

 # Installation #